jr-cologne/login-script/README.md

 Please do not change them!

 If you want to do that kind of stuff, create your own account.
-With that you can do what you want as long as you don't touch anything else then your own account.
+With that you can do what you want as long as you don't touch anything else than your own account.

 ## Installation